basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/java.md

 application for further use _and_ notify Riak which value the application takes to be correct.

-The bad news is that this operation still bears the potential to create siblings, for example if the write is performed simultaneously with another write.
+The bad news is that this operation may still create siblings, for example if the write is performed simultaneously with another write.
 The good news, however, is that that is perfectly okay.
-Our application is now designed to gracefully handle siblings whenever they arise, and the logic we choose will now be applied automatically every time object to the application for further use _and_ notify Riak which value the application takes to be correct.

-The bad news is that this operation still bears the potential to create siblings, for example if the write is performed simultaneously with another write.
-The good news, however, is that that is perfectly okay.
-Our application is now designed to gracefully handle siblings whenever they arise, and the logic we choose will now be applied automatically every time.
+Our application is now designed to gracefully handle siblings whenever they are encountered, and the resolution logic we choose will now be applied automatically every time.